ascribe/onion/docs/refactor-todo.md

 - Refactor string-templating for api_urls
 - Use classNames plugin instead of if-conditional-classes
 - Instead of using `currentUser && currentUser.email` in an validation that checks whether we user is logged in or now, in the `UserStore` on login we set a boolean property called `isLoggedIn` that can then be used instead of `email`
+- Refactor AclProxy to be a generic hide/show element component.
+Have it take data input and a validation function to assess whether it should show or hide child elements.
+Move current Acl checks to another place, eg. acl_utils.js.

 # Refactor DONE
 - Refactor forms to generic-declarative form component ✓